Caffeine fuels the world’s productivity.

 Modafinil & Caffeine Both Work Through The SNS

-Modafinil & caffeine are both considered stimulants because they produce most of their effects on the neurotransmitters that are involved with the stimulating side of the nervous system (SNS).
+Modafinil & caffeine are both considered stimulants because they produce most of their effects on the neurotransmitters that are involved with the SNS.

 By increasing the SNS, we’re activating parts of the brain that make us feel awake.
 It can also cause changes to nerve transmission rates.
 With faster nerve signals, we can make more calculations per second, leading to faster reaction times, and improved decision-making capacity.